Cyclone-Robosub/Command_Interpreter/README.md

 Command_Interpreter is designed to run on a Raspberry Pi 5 (or 4).
 It is used to get commands from a main executive and send them to a Raspberry Pi Pico, which will set PWM values to control thruster speed and direction.
 This code won't run (outside of a testing build) unless it has a Raspberry Pi Pico attached via USB.

 ## Necessary Setup
-To run this code, you will need to update the ID of the Rasberry Pi Pico in the `Command_Interpreter_Testing` and `Wiring.cpp` files to the corresponding name (found in `\dev\serial\by-id\`).
+To run this code, you will need to update the ID of the Rasberry Pi Pico in the `Serial.cpp` and `Wiring.cpp` files to the corresponding name (found in `\dev\serial\by-id\`).
 The Pico should be running the code from the MicroPython Pool Testing repo (https://github.com/Cyclone-Robosub/micro-python-pool-test/).

 ## Command_Intepreter.*
 These and `Command.hpp` are the only files that contains code that you should have to actively interact with.
 Functions should be heavily documented, so it is encouraged to hover over function names to see what parameters represent and how functions should be used.